 - Strawberry Scones

-- Fall Sangria (with cinnamon syrup)
+- Christmas Sangria (with amazing cinnamon syrup)

 Pioneer Woman Breakfast Casserole